RescueSocial/Victims_Cases_Film-Music-Arts/README.md

 <br><i><b>Legislation improvements are needed, and having research of the common problems of cases over decades that prevent people in the Visual & Performing Arts from having a just legal system either outside or inside of court, related to a mixing of tactics that are not helpful to disasterous.
 <br>This is to move this sector into research away from sporadic updates based on the issues of the time.</i></b>
 <br><br>
-<i>Watching Videos Analysis that helps Victims/Survivors and Refutes Enablement at Eat Predators LLC is helpful: https://www.youtube.com/@eatpredators</i>
+<i>Watching Videos Analysis that Helps Victims/Survivors and Refutes Enablement at Eat Predators LLC is helpful: https://www.youtube.com/@eatpredators</i>